“The poor man is ruined as soon as he begins to ape the rich.”— Publilius Syrus, c. 50 BC

 It’s almost incredible, but he still owes money to contractors for his Taj Mahal casino, built in 1990.

-And now there’s a similar pattern beginning to take root at Twitter: to cut costs, Twitter has not paid rent at its San Francisco headquarters for weeks, Elon Musk and his legal team have instructed employees not to pay vendors, and are considering withholding severance pay from former employees.
+And there’s a similar pattern that took root at Twitter: to cut costs, Twitter has skipped out on paying rent at its San Francisco headquarters, Elon Musk and his legal team have instructed employees not to pay vendors, and withheld severance pay from former employees.

 “Oh, what a tangled web we weave,